golang/tools/gopls/doc/features/transformation.md

-  its argument expression, we must ensure that any names in the argument expression continue to refer to the same thing---not to a different declaration in the callee function body that happens to use the same name!
+  its argument expression, we must ensure that any names in the argument expression continue to refer to the same thing---not to a different declaration in the callee function body that happens to use the same name.
 The inliner must replace local references such as `Printf` by qualified references such as `fmt.Printf`, and add an import of package `fmt` as needed.